merely-useful/py-rse/index.md

 1. `git diff HEAD~9 bin/plotcounts.py` compares what has changed between the current `bin/plotcounts.py` and the same file 9 commits ago.
-2. The previous git command takes the state of the file at each point and then compares them.
+2. The previous Git command takes the state of the file at each point and then compares them.
 3.  `git diff HEAD bin/plotcounts.py` compares what has been changed in `bin/plotcounts.py` with the previous commit.